chaxyouxbraoui7/dynamic-web-programming/pratical-work-4/README.md

 ## P.S

-**Overall this Pratical Work does need a high improvement, so I'll dedicate some couple of minutes in my week to do that.**
+**Overall this Pratical Work does need a high improvement, so I'll dedicate some couple of minutes in every while to do that.**

 **You need a pfp.JPG in the folder to show your resume pic**